 147 International Trade Union Confederation.
 2010.
-Annual Survey of violations of trade union rights - Nepal, 9 June 2010. www.refworld.org/docid/4c4fec63c.html management.150 This is due to negligence on the part of employers; an absence of trade unions in workplaces, demands not submitted collectively, lack of knowledge of collective demands among workers, and fears among workers of being dismissed.
+Annual Survey of violations of trade union rights - Nepal, 9 June 2010. www.refworld.org/docid/4c4fec63c.html implementation of collective agreements between trade unions and management is weak.
+Only 38% enterprises have implemented agreements signed by both union and management.
+This is due to negligence on the part of employers; an absence of trade unions in workplaces, demands not submitted collectively, lack of knowledge of collective demands among workers, and fears among workers of being dismissed.
 The lack of union-management cooperation demonstrates a fearful environment in workplaces, which results in weak safeguards for union rights.